-The banks claim their charges are in line with their expenses, yet one bank can charge R5 for a bounced debt, while the others charge R10.
-Is every business in South Africa out to screw the consumer?
+The banks claim their charges are in line with their expenses, yet one bank can charge R5 for a bounced debit, while another charges R10.
+Is every business in South Africa out to screw South African consumers?

 The Inevitable Comparison

 I have a Visa debit card.
-It costs me nothing to own or use (although losing or breaking it costs me RM12 to replace it).
-If I withdraw money from another bank’s ATM, it costs me RM2.
+It too costs me nothing to own or use.
+Only losing or breaking it, and having to replace it, costs R12.
+If I withdraw money from another bank’s ATM, it costs me a paltry RM2.

 On the other side of the coin, Maybank also pays very little interest.
-Do I care?
-No. Because the lending rate in Malaysia is so low, even on thousands of RM the monthly interest is quite low.
+But the lending rate in Malaysia is so low, even on thousands of RM the monthly interest is quite low.
+So do I care?
+No.

-But I would give up a little interest on my day to day account in exchange for virtually free banking any day.
+But I would give up a little interest on my day to day account in exchange for virtually free banking, any day.
+Sies, South Africa!